Well-being for individuals and families in nursing (IndFamilyNurs)

 Research focus areas include:

-- Pain assessment and pain management; developing and testing multimodal pain assessment tools (considering also fear, anxiety, delirium), evaluating the effectiveness of nonpharmacological methods and increasing the competence of staff and students through training interventions
+• Assessment and management of pain and its related emotions; developing and testing multimodal assessment tools (considering also related concepts, such as fear, stress, and anxiety), evaluating the effectiveness of nonpharmacological methods and increasing the competence of staff through training interventions

-Research materials include qualitative and quantitative data based on the interviews, surveys and documents collected from patients, their families/relatives, and healthcare providers.
+Research materials include qualitative and quantitative data based on the interviews, surveys, documents and physiological parameters collected from patients, their families/relatives, and healthcare providers.

 The group uses especially the methods of intervention studies (RCT), systematic reviews with meta-analysis, qualitative study with content analysis and developing psychometrically validated instruments.
 In addition, it is possible to use cohort study and theory development and testing.